Is Navasana a Core Pose?

 To break down what muscles are most engaged in any pose, at Yoga Anatomy Academy we look at a pose from two perspectives:

 Position and effort have the potential to be the same, to overlap or to be polar opposites.
-This is a topic that we go into quite deeply in our anatomy mentorship.
+This is a topic that we go into quite deeply in our anatomy mentorship and other programs.